zinuoli/zinuoli/README.md

 - 📧 Email me via my <a href="https://zinuoli.github.io/">website</a>.

 ### You may be interested in:
-- Our work <a href="https://github.com/CXH-Research/DocShadow-SD7K">SD7K High-resolution Shadow Removal</a>.
+- Our work <a href="https://github.com/CXH-Research/DocShadow-SD7K">High-resolution Shadow Removal</a>.
-- Our work <a href="https://github.com/CXH-Research/FilmNet">Filmset Large-scale Film Style Dataset</a>.
+- Our work <a href="https://github.com/CXH-Research/FilmNet">Large-scale Film Style Dataset</a>.